AB: Didn't realize 'how good I had it' with Big Ben

 The apology and gratitude from Brown is a significant change in tone from previous social media posts directed at Roethlisberger.
 The pair's relationship deteriorated throughout Brown's final season with the Steelers in 2018.

-Roethlisberger called Brown out on his weekly radio show following a loss to the Broncos for running a bad route, and after the season, Brown said Roethlisberger had an 'owner mentality' in a February 2019 tweet.
-Brown was responding to a fan asking what caused the conflict between Brown and Roethlisberger after the season.
+Roethlisberger called Brown out on his weekly radio show following a loss to the Denver Broncos for running a bad route.
+After the season, Brown said Roethlisberger had an "owner mentality" in a February 2019 tweet responding to a fan asking what caused the conflict between them.

 "No conflict just a matter of respect!
 Mutual respect!
 He has a owner mentality like he can call out anybody including coaches," Brown wrote.
 "Players know but they can't say anything about it otherwise they meal ticket gone.
 It's a dirty game within a game."

-Then, in August, Brown sent another tweet telling Roethlisberger to "shut up already," after Roethlisberger said in an interview he regretted calling Brown out for the poor route in the Week 12 Broncos game and said it ruined a friendship.
+In August, Brown sent another tweet telling Roethlisberger to "shut up already," after the quarterback said in an interview he regretted calling Brown out for the poor route and that it ruined a friendship.

-In the past, Brown referred to Roethlisberger as his best friend on the team, a relationship that clearly changed in Brown's final years with the Steelers.
+In the past, Brown referred to Roethlisberger as his best friend on the team, a relationship that clearly changed in the wide receiver's final years with the Steelers.

-Brown recently launched this version of an apology tour after his recent arrest in an incident where he allegedly attacked a delivery truck driver.
+Brown has publicly apologized to the Steelers, the NFL and the Hollywood (Fla.)
+Police Department since his January arrest for allegedly attacking a delivery truck driver.
+He sat down with ESPN's Josina Anderson just before the Super Bowl to express remorse for some of the things he had done on and off the field in the past year.

 "The media will run with it, so even if I'm not guilty, I already guilty because they already wrote it, put it on TV and put that in people minds.
 So for me to have to sit here and hear those the allegations of me is just unfair to me every time."